ntxn/Node.js-Bootcamp/natours/README.md

       });
       ```

-    -<a href="#">DATA VALIDATION</a>: checking if the entered value is valid for each field according to the Schema and if all the required fields are included.
+    -<a href="https://github.com/ngannguyen117/Node.js-Bootcamp/commit/07e42ace9ac0a5839d69c40e4861ad91800b8281">DATA VALIDATION</a>: checking if the entered value is valid for each field according to the Schema and if all the required fields are included.
 We do data validation on the Schema because of the Fat Model Thin Controller philosophy.

     - Built-in Validators: such as `required` is a built-in validator for all data types (`unique` is not a validator)